Board of Directors

 Henry P. Johnson, MBA

-Mr. Johnson, Executive Vice President and Vice Chairman of Wealth Management – East Region for Northern Trust, a leading provider of wealth management, asset servicing, asset management and banking to corporations, institutions, affluent families and individuals.
+Mr. Johnson, President Wealth Management – Eastern Region for Northern Trust, a leading provider of wealth management, asset servicing, asset management and banking to corporations, institutions, affluent families and individuals.

 He previously served as president and chief executive officer for Fiduciary Trust Company International, where he held a variety of leadership roles prior to being named CEO.
 He is deeply engaged with arts, educational and cultural institutions in and around New York City, including Vassar College, The New York Botanical Garden, The Metropolitan Museum of Art, The New York Public Library and The Garden Conservancy.
 He also has prior professional experience at The Blackstone Group, Sotheby’s, Inc. and Sullivan & Cromwell.